saddam-satria/saddam-satria/README.md

 ###

+<p align="left"> 6 months experience as a freelance react developer, 5 months internship experience as a backend developer at PT Jaklingko Indonesia, joined Bangkit Academy program in 5 months as a cloud computing student and selected bangkit academy's incubation program in 5 months as a backend developer & CFO

-<p align="left">Experienced react developer with 6 months of project-based experience, complemented by a 5-month internship at Jaklingko as backend developer, ex cloud computing cohort at Bangkit Academy, led by Google, member of top 20 funded teams by Bangkit Academy.
-Currently working at Medicify as co-founder and backend engineer and final year student at Bina Sarana Informatika.
-Seeking opportunities as a software engineer to leverage skills in react, node.js, go, and laravel.
-Eager to contribute to innovative projects and advance in the field of software engineering or related fields
+Currently, I am working at PT Fungsitama Cipta Teknologi as a fullstack developer, seeking opportunities as a software engineer to leverage skills in react, node, go, laravel and Recently I am learning flutter for Android Development

+Eager to contribute to innovative projects and advance in the field of software engineer or related fields
 </p>

 ###